NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Release Data

+The GDC will release data according to [GDC data sharing policies](https://gdc.cancer.gov/submit-data/data-submission-policies).
+Data may be released after six months from the date of upload, or the submitter may request earlier release using the "Release Project" function.

-To ensure that the GDC always releases high-quality data, harmonized data is not automatically released.
-The  harmonized data can be reviewed and a decision can be made about releasing the data to the public.
-Confirmation of release will initiate data indexing and will release the data to the [GDC Data Portal](https://gdc-portal.nci.nih.gov/projects/t) and other [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
+Upon release, harmonized data will be available to GDC users through the [GDC Data Portal](https://gdc-portal.nci.nih.gov/) and other [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).

 ### Redaction